- Duration: 1 year

 - Mode: Full time

 Why study this course

-This BPS accredited psychology conversion programme will allow you to pursue a career in psychology after completing an unrelated undergraduate degree or career path.
+This BPS accredited conversion programme will provide you with the necessary skills to begin a career in psychology after completing an unrelated undergraduate degree or career path.

 Accredited by the British Psychological Society (BPS)

 This accreditation demonstrates that this programme meets the high-quality standards in education set by the BPS.

 This programme features a 12-week placement enabling you to work with professional psychologists in a clinic, research lab or organisation.

 Psychology is the systematic and scientific study of the most complex and fascinating of nature’s creations – the human mind.
 It explores some of humanity’s biggest questions and strives to understand behaviour and how the mind works.